xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/run.md

 ```

 !!! note
-    Config override (`.configOverride()`) mechanism is provided by dropwizard: values are stored
+    Config override (`.configOverride()`) mechanism is provided by Dropwizard: values are stored
-    as system properties and applied in time of configuration parsing.
+    as system properties and applied at configuration parsing time.
 It might not work for some
     properties (like collections) and it can't be used with manual configuration (last example).

-    Config modifier (`.configModifiers()`) is a guicey concept: it could be used with either
+    Config modifier (`.configModifiers()`) is a Guicey concept: it could be used with either
     configuration file or manual configuration object.
 It was added to simplify config modifications
     and overcome limitations of config override.
 The only downside: when configuration is parsed
-    from file, modifier called after logging configuration, so to modify logging only config overrides
+    from file, the modifier is called after logging configuration, so to modify logging only config overrides
     could be used.